mkcomer237/Neural_Network_From_Scratch/README.md

     clf = NeuralNet(X_t, y_t, [6, 3, 1], initialization = 'he', rseed=9)
     clf.train(0.3, 500)

-This code will create a neural network object with 6 hidden layers in the first layer and 3 hidden layers in the second layer.
+This code will create a neural network object with 6 nodes in the first hidden layer and 3 nodes in the second hidden layer.
 To to test against the validation set call validation_accuracy method and feed in a validation X and Y dataset:

     clf.validation_accuracy(X_v=X_v, y_v=y_v)